Gophers' underdog mentality exemplified by senior transfer E.J. Stephens

 "When Ben Johnson made that call and I saw it was the Big Ten," Stephens said.
 "I said, 'I'm coming.'"

 The Gophers have needed his spark.
-He delivered 18 points with 4-for-7 shooting from three and clutch free throws in the 73-69 win against Western Kentucky.
-That helped Minnesota advance to beat Princeton in the title game in North Carolina last month.
+He delivered 18 points with 4-for-7 shooting from three and clutch free throws in the 73-69 victory against Western Kentucky.
+That helped Minnesota advance to beat Princeton 87-80 in two overtimes in the title game of the Asheville (N.C.)
+Championship in November.

-Johnson has leaned heavily on transfers Jamison Battle and Payton Willis to lead offensively most nights.
-But Stephens and fellow backcourt starter Luke Loewe had 27 points combined Saturday at Michigan.
+Johnson has leaned heavily on the scoring of transfers Jamison Battle and Payton Willis most nights.
+But Stephens and fellow backcourt starter Luke Loewe combined for 27 points Saturday at Michigan.

 Back at home Tuesday night, Stephens looks forward to feeling the support from the home crowd as the Gophers did after their first loss.
 But he and his teammates carry their own energy and confidence with them from humble beginnings.